vouncherstudios/acf/README.md

 ## License

-Strawberry is released under the MIT License.
+ACF is released under the MIT License.
 See the [LICENSE](LICENSE) file for more details.